Product Strategy Document: What It Should Be and Shouldn’t Be

 In response to market changes

 The market can be a wild place, changing on you at the drop of a hat.
-So if there’s a big shake-up, a new tech breakthrough, or a sudden shift in what customers want, you’ve got to be ready to adapt your strategy to keep up.
+So if there’s a big shake-up, a new tech breakthrough, or a sudden shift in what target customers want, you’ve got to be ready to adapt your company strategy to keep up.

 Even if it’s not a full reset, shifting market conditions can still be a reason to go back in and check to see if you’re still pushing in the right direction.